arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 A project must have a README file in its root directory.
 It contains information on all the why’s and how’s for the project.
 Any team member, new or old, should easily get a understanding of what the project is and how to work with it from reading this file.

 When writing the README think of the reader as a novice with basic knowledge of programming environments.
 Format the text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for the reader to digest.
-Markdown is both easily read as source code and can be rendered as HTML (Github does this automatically for example).
+Markdown is both easily read as source code and can be rendered as HTML (GitHub does this automatically for example).

 A README should include at least the following sections: